Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Modeling Framework

 \subsection{DCGRU Encoder and Fusion Multi-Layer Perception}

-The diffusion-convolutional gated recurrent unit (DCGRU) extends a standard GRU by replacing its dense transformations with diffusion convolutions~\cite{li2018dcrnn}.
-At each step $k\!=\!1,\ldots,T_g$, the hidden state $h^{(k)}$ is updated using gates computed from the graph signals $\{G^{(k)}\}$ and the previous hidden state $h^{(k-1)}$.
-This update balances retaining past information with incorporating new spatiotemporal features, enabling the network to learn how congestion and emissions evolve across space and time.
-The final graph-level representation is obtained by pooling over the sequence of hidden states, denoted as
+The diffusion-convolutional gated recurrent unit (DCGRU) extends the standard GRU by replacing dense transformations with diffusion convolutions~\cite{li2018dcrnn}.
+At each step $k=1,\ldots,T_g$, the hidden state $h^{(k)}$ is updated using graph signals $\{G^{(k)}\}$ and the previous hidden state $h^{(k-1)}$, enabling the model to jointly capture temporal evolution and spatial propagation of traffic states.
+The graph-level representation is obtained by pooling the hidden states

-where $\mathrm{Pool}(\cdot)$ represents a temporal aggregation function over the hidden states.
-The pooled representation $g$ is then fused with other encodings by concatenation and passed through a feed-forward network as
+where $\mathrm{Pool}(\cdot)$ denotes a temporal aggregation function.
+The pooled representation is concatenated with other encodings and passed through a feed-forward fusion network